stevenkabc/amplify-android/README.md

 ```

-`mAWSAppSyncClient` is responsible for querying the AppSync GraphQL endpoint.
-We chose to use `CACHE_AND_NETWORK` mode because it will display the data in cache first, while reaching out to the network for latest data.
-Once the fetch is complete, `queryCallback` is invoked, and our data set is updated with the latest data.
+The `appSyncClient` is responsible for querying the AppSync GraphQL endpoint.
+We chose to use `CACHE_AND_NETWORK` mode because it will retrieve the data in the local cache first, while reaching out to the network for latest data.
+Once the fetch is complete, `queryCallback` is invoked again, and our data set is updated with the latest data.
 There are other Cache or Network only/first modes which can be used depending on different app data fetching needs.

 **Build** your app again to ensure there are no errors.
 A blank screen still displays, but you should be able to see the log in the Logcat window indicating a query is completed successfully, similar to below: